Join the GOOGLE +Rubber Room Community

 On Friday, April 14, 2006 I made an appointment with Ms. Mashea Ashton of the NYC DOE Office of New Schools, to go over the charter application of the Ross Global Academy Charter School at Tweed at 2 o'clock on April 18.

-On Tuesday, April 18, 2006 at 2PM I arrived at Tweed, ms. Ashton met me downstairs, and subsequently took me upstairs to her office.
+On Tuesday, April 18, 2006 at 2PM I arrived at Tweed, Ms. Ashton met me downstairs, and subsequently took me upstairs to her office.
 She gave me a table in the corner, upon which she placed the 1919 pages she had received back from NYSED of the Ross charter application, and told me that all charter applications were that long and to please let me know if there was anything that I needed, and she went to her desk.

 I looked over the documents and jotted down on my pad the names of the Board of Trustees as well as relevant sections of the Charter School Act of 1998 and other information on the 501 (C) 3 (Ross Institute and Ross Global Academy Charter School).

 At approximately 5PM Ms. Ashton came over to me and told me that she had to take all my notes and look at them.
 I asked why.
-She told me that there was private information in the documents and she had to make sure I had not copied any information down. as a long-time admirerer of your work, and the FOIL law, I have some knowledge of what is private information and what is not, and I believed that I had no private information in my notes, so I gave her my pad.
+She told me that there was private information in the documents and she had to make sure I had not copied any information down. as a long-time admirer of your work and the FOIL law, I have some knowledge of what is private information and what is not, and I believed that I had no private information in my notes, so I gave her my pad.
 I did not want to dispute her assessment at the time, and she told me that I had to give all my notes to her.
 She removed two pages: the list of the Board of Trustees' names with their affiliations (no addresses).

 She told me that she had "checked with legal" and had been told that I could not have my notes back, because the Board of Trustees' affiliations were private information.
 Again, my notes had no addresses or telephone numbers.